kovidgoyal/kitty/docs/index.rst

 A layout is an arrangement of multiple kitty *windows* inside a top-level OS window.
 You can create a new window using the :sc:`new_window` key combination.

-Currently, there are six layouts available:
+Currently, there are seven layouts available:

 * **Fat** -- One (or optionally more) windows are shown full width on the top, the rest of the windows are shown side-by-side on the bottom
 * **Grid** -- All windows are shown in a grid